 The prominent sights to explore in Williamsburg are the Colonial Williamsburg Historic Area, Governer’s Palace, Ripley’s Believe It Or Not Williamsburg, the DeWitt Wallace Decorative Arts Museum and Bassett Hall.

-When speaking of weekend trips from Baltimore, one cannot miss the seat of the highest office in the country – Washington D.C.
-Washington D.C. is located just 38.3 miles (62 km) from Baltimore and is home to many neo-classical buildings.
+When speaking of weekend trips from Baltimore, one cannot miss the seat of the highest office in the country – Washington DC.
+It is located just 38.3 miles (62 km) from Baltimore and is home to many Neo-classical buildings.
 The city is home to the government’s three prominent branches – the Capitol, the White House, and the Supreme Court.

 There are also numerous museums and performance arts centers in this city.
 The must-see sights here include the United States Capitol, Lincoln Memorial, National Mall, Washington Monument, Kennedy Center and the Smithsonian Institution Offices.
 You can also enjoy the breathtaking views of the Potomac River.

 Bethany Beach is a tiny coastal getaway, located 129 miles (207 km) from Baltimore.
 The town is famous for its boardwalk-backed beach and Seashore State Park.
 The notable places to explore in this small town are Fenwick Island State Park, Captain Jack’s Pirate Golf, the Charles W Cullen Bridge and, of course, the beach overlooking the vast Atlantic Ocean.
-This place is an amazing beach getaway and camp location when coming from Baltimore.
+This place is perfect for your quick getaways from Baltimore.

 Harpers Ferry is a small town in West Virginia that is home to Harpers Ferry National Park.
 This town located just 69.5 miles (112 km) from Baltimore and houses 19th-century Civil War museums, houses and many buildings that you can explore.
 Another famous sight in this town is the Point, which marks the meeting of the rivers Potomac and Shenandoah and offers breathtaking views of both Maryland and Virginia.